KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * indexOf

-    * Returns first index of [element](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/index-of.html#kotlin.collections$indexOf(kotlin.LongArray,%20kotlin.Long)/element), or -1 if the array does not contain element.
+    * Returns first index of element, or -1 if the array does not contain element.

 * indexOfFirst